Dan Leavy: Playing career

 Leavy was enrolled in the Leinster Rugby academy.
 He debuted with the Leinster senior team in October 2014 against Edinburgh.
 It was announced in April 2015 that he had been awarded a senior contract with Leinster following completion of his time in the academy.

 Leavy received his first call-up to the senior Ireland team in November 2016, and made his debut on November 12 as a substitute against Canada.

-On 18 March 2017 he was called to the Irish bench for the Six Nations against England after Jamie Heaslip turned his ankle during the warmup.
+On 18 March 2017, he was called to the Irish bench for the 2017 Six Nations against England after Jamie Heaslip turned his ankle during the warmup.
 He received his first start in June 2017 against Japan.

-Leavy played in all five of Ireland’s matches in the 2018 Six Nations, coming on as a substitute in the first match, and starting and playing all 80 minutes in the remaining four matches, helping the team win the Grand Slam.
-Leavy made it to the 2019 World Cup but suffered a devastating knee injury, leading to prolonged absence.
+Leavy played in all five of Ireland's matches in the 2018 Six Nations, coming on as a substitute in the first match against France, and starting in the remaining four matches, helping the team win the Grand Slam.

+Leavy was also part of the successful Ireland squad that won the 2018 series against Australia in June.

+In March 2019, Leavy suffered a serious knee injury against Ulster, leading to prolonged absence and three years of multiple operations.

 Retirement

-On the 5th of April 2022, following advice from a doctor he retired due to injury.
+On the 5 April 2022, following advice from a doctor Leavy retired due to injury, aged 27.

+Leavy moved to London in 2024 and is now an investor relations specialist for a financial firm.